-- 2. Bring about 8 cups water to a boil in a deep pot with 1 1/2 tablespoons salt.
+Pour about 8 cups water into a large pot, add 1 1/2 tablespoons salt, and bring to a boil.
 Add the potatoes and cook over medium-high heat until almost but not quite tender, 8 to 15 minutes.
-Be careful not to overcook the potatoes or they’ll turn to mush.
-Drain the potatoes in a colander but do not rinse them.
+(Be careful not to overcook the potatoes or they’ll turn to mush.)
+Drain the potatoes in a colander but don’t rinse them.

-- 4. Add the drained potatoes to the cooked chorizo along with salt to taste and gently stir to combine.
+Add the drained potatoes to the cooked chorizo along with salt to taste and gently stir to combine.
 Mind you, don’t stir too much or the potatoes will turn to mush.
-Top with the shredded cheese, return the skillet to the oven, and bake, uncovered, just until the cheese melts, maybe 7 minutes or so.
+Top with the shredded cheese, return the skillet to the oven, and bake, uncovered, just until the cheese melts, 5 to 7 minutes.
 Serve immediately.
+Originally published April 29, 2013.

 This recipe is simple, versatile, and, best of all, delicious.
 These were great freshly made and better still as leftovers where they will rock your lunchbox.
 If anything, they’re better the next day.